tbenade/wercker-devcenter/source/articles/languages/php.md

 # PHP

-Below we go into detail on how to get started with wercker and php you can also find guides specfic to PHP below.
+Below we go into detail on how to get started with wercker and php.
+You can also find guides specific to PHP below.

 ## Guides